vinaygotham/LTTS-C-PROJECT/README.md

 * stdlib.h
 * string.h
 * GL\glut.h
-To execute this code we need to openGL .To download OpenGL go through the following link
+To execute this code we need openGL .To download OpenGL go through the following link
 [Refer Here](https://youtu.be/j9HjjB-sJL0)